 First, let’s discuss does your organization really need one.
 Here are a few questions to answer:

 - Do I have the budget to hire one?
 Really, the number one question is do you have room in the budget to hire for a new position.
 If you are a start-up or a smaller organization, this may be a position to consider down the road.
 However, if you are a larger organization with a robust human resources department, this may be a vital position to help retain your top talent.

 - How is my employee turnover?
 Do you have a high attrition rate?
 If so a Chief Learning Officer could help keep these top employees from heading to your competition.
 And as we stated before, it costs a lot more to hire new talent than to keep the talent you already have.
 Plus, if you are in a competitive business, you don’t want your top talent leaving for the competition.

 - What do I currently offer onboarding new employees?
 When you are recruiting for top talent, you need a package that appeals to the best prospects available.
 What does your employee welcome packet look like?
 Employees--especially millennials--are looking for companies where they can advance their skills.
 Offering an entire learning and development program upfront will help attract and nurture the best people for your team.

 - Is there an age gap between top management and their teams?
-If your company has a lot of senior management that are close to retiring, have you thought ahead to who will take their place down the road?
-If not, a Chief Learning Officer can help bring juniors up to speed faster, advancing their skills, and preparing them to fill these senior level gaps.
+If your company has a lot of senior management that are close to retiring, have you thought ahead about who will take their place down the road?
+If not, a Chief Learning Officer can help bring juniors up to speed faster, advancing their skills, and preparing them to fill these senior-level gaps.
 And it’s a lot easier and less costly to hire within.